A Novel Unsupervised Camera-aware Domain Adaptation Framework for Person Re-identification: Experiments

 For training CAL, we randomly select 64 images from each of source and target domains in a batch.
 The 64 images from source domain are also used to train the classification component.
 To generate triplets, we set $p$ (i.e., number of temporal fragments) and $q$ (i.e., number of images per fragment) to 12 and 10. $k$ and $k_{n}$ used in the selection of positive and negative samples are set as $5$ and $2$.
 The margin of triplet loss, $m$, is 0.3. $\lambda_{1}$ and $\lambda_{2}$ in Eq.(\ref{eq09}) are set as 1.

 The proposed model is trained with the SGD optimizer in a total of 100 epochs.
 The initial learning rates of the fine-tuned parameters (those in the pre-trained ResNet-50 on ImageNet~\cite{DBLP:conf/cvpr/DengDSLL009}) and the new parameters (those in the newly added layers) are 0.1 and 0.01, respectively.
 When the number of epochs exceeds 80, we decrease the learning rates by a factor of 0.1.
-The size of input images is $256 \times 128$.
+The size of the input images is $256 \times 128$.

-Note that the \textbf{baseline} model (denoted by BL) in this experiment represents the ResNet-50~\cite{DBLP:conf/cvpr/HeZRS16} with additional 1024-d fully connected (FC) layer and cross entropy loss.
+Note that the \textbf{baseline} model (denoted by BL) in this experiment represents the ResNet-50~\cite{DBLP:conf/cvpr/HeZRS16} with additional 1024-d fully connected (FC) layer and cross-entropy loss.
 UOT and UOT(eud) denote two unsupervised online triplet generation variants in which the aforementioned re-ranking algorithm~\cite{DBLP:conf/cvpr/ZhongZCL17} (our default setting) and Euclidean distance are used to compute the distance matrix ${\mathbf M}$, respectively.
-CAL-GRL and CAL-CCE denote the proposed camera-aware adversarial learning (CAL) implemented by the GRL-based and CCE-based schemes, respectively.
+CAL-GRL and CAL-CCE denote the proposed camera-aware adversarial learning (CAL) implemented by the GRL and CCE schemes, respectively.
+For clarity, we use UCDA-GRL\footnote{UCDA is short for Unsupervised Camera-aware Domain Adaptation.} and UCDA-CCE to represent BL+UOT+CAL-GRL and BL+UOT+CAL-CCE, respectively.
 Note that for the proposed framework, camera IDs and frame IDs are only needed in training, but not in the test stage.